Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 # Subpart 3

+Getting to know about robot models, its time to do some serious simulation !!

 In this subpart we will see a basic code in PyBullet and understand the functions used in it.
 ```python
 import pybullet as p